 To relieve pressure after it has built up in the ears, a doctor can dilate the eustachian tube.
 To do this, they may use a eustachian tube balloon dilation or a pressure equalization tube, which releases fluid and pressure from the eardrum to the ear canal.

-If these treatments do not work, a doctor may perform a surgical incision in the eardrum to release fluid and pressure.
 Surgery may also be necessary if a person ruptures their eardrum.

 If the eardrum ruptures, it can cause other complications, including:

-For example, a person can reduce the chances of blocked ears while scuba diving by keeping the pressure inside the ears in line with the pressure of the outside environment.
+For example, a person can reduce the chances of blocked ears while scuba diving by keeping the pressure inside the ears in-line with the pressure of the outside environment.

-Another example is in hyperbaric chambers, where people undergo a form of oxygen therapy.
+Another example is hyperbaric chambers, where people undergo a form of oxygen therapy.
 Here, doctors minimize the chances of pressure building up in the ears by controlling the compression rate and consistency of the pressure within the chamber.

-As we discussed above, a person can reduce the buildup of pressure during a flight by sucking on candy, wiggling the jaw, or using other similar methods to keep the eustachian tube open.
+A person can reduce the buildup of pressure during a flight by sucking on candy, wiggling the jaw, or using other similar methods to keep the eustachian tube open.

 Regularly inhaling tobacco smoke increases the risk of severely blocked ears.
 A person may be able to lower the pressure in their ears by refraining from smoking.